manicakes/react-native-icloudstore/README.md

 ## Usage

-For this to work, you must enable iCloud is switched on as well as make sure that the `Key-value storage` option is checked.
+For this to work, you must make sure that iCloud is switched on as well as make sure that the `Key-value storage` option is checked.
 These are found under your target's Capabilities tab in Xcode.

-API is the same as [AsyncStorage](https://facebook.github.io/react-native/docs/asyncstorage.html).
+The API is the same as [AsyncStorage](https://facebook.github.io/react-native/docs/asyncstorage.html).
 There is one additional feature: a native event (`iCloudStoreDidChangeRemotely`) that lets you know when your store changes due to a remote change (i.e. from another device on the same iCloud account).
-See the example below for how to make use of that in your React Native component.
+See the example below for a very basic way to make use of that in your React Native application.
+For apps that use redux, you may want to call an action upon receiving the event.

 ```javascript
 import iCloudStorage from 'react-native-icloudstore';